-Watch this demonstration on how to add the 5 sensor to your ears and scalp.
+Watch this video demonstration on how to add the 5 EEG sensor to your ears and scalp.

-We usually recommend 1-3 sessions per week per trainee, though you can train up to 5 times per week.
+We usually recommend 2-3 sessions per week per trainee, though you can train every day as this is a non-invasive brain training.
 The minimum we recommend is once a week because throughout the training the brain is learning a new way of decision making and, like learning a new language, the more frequently the brain practices, the faster it learns.

-No. While your brain will learn a lot about itself, if you train every day for a month it will not provide the same value as spreading those trainings over 2 or 3 months.
+No. While your brain will learn a lot about itself, if you train every day for a month it will not provide the same value as spreading those trainings over 2 or 4 months.
 The advantage of spreading trainings over time is that it gives your behavior and thought patterns time to adapt.
 For example, when the brain learns it doesn't need to stay in a stress zone of fight/flight pattern, it is going gradually calm down.
-Here is a client review after two months of renting and training 3 times per week: "Easy to use, cost efficient and extremely effective.
-My stress has taken a back seat."
+Here is a client review after two months of renting and training 3 times per week: "Extremely effective managing my daily stressors.
+Overall my stress has taken a back seat."

 Children respond better to training when an adult trains with them.
 Your child’s brain/central nervous system (CNS) is learning to assess current needs from gathering information in the here-and-now, rather than using habitual information/neural pathways.
 Brain problems such as hypervigilance, difficulties in focusing, overwhelmed feelings, low energy, and emotional dysregulation are the result of maladaptive brain responses that are based on using habitual information and neural pathways.